raspberrypilearning/code-a-carol/en/step_6.md

 partridge
 ```

-Run the code and you should hear the first verse of the song:
+Run the code and you should hear the melody for the first full verse of the song:

 _"On the first day of Christmas, my true love sent to me
 A partridge in a pear tree."_